strib/scigen/README.md

 ## Rule Compilation
 The almost original rule files from the [original SciGen project](https://github.com/strib/scigen) are found in `rules/rules-original`.
 They can be compiled to JSON by running `perl rules/compile-rules.pl`.
 The JSON files are required for running the module.
 They are already included in the module and only need to be re-compiled for applying changes in the original `.in` rule files.

+## Structure
+- `src` includes the main source code, written in _ES2016_.
+- `lib` is a transpilation of this source code to standard JavaScript.
+Use this for running and importing the module locally.
+It is also the code for the _NPM_ module.
+- `rules` includes the context-free grammar to create the papers:
+  - `rules/rules-original` contains the `.in` rules from the [original SciGen project](https://github.com/strib/scigen), only very slightly modified.
+  - `rules/rules-compiled` contains the rules compiled to _JSON_.
+They can be compiled to JSON by running `perl rules/compile-rules.pl`.
+The JSON files are required for running the module.
+- `docs` does not contain the documentation but a working example of using the module in the browser.
+It uses [TexLive.js](https://github.com/manuels/texlive.js).
+  - `docs/bundle.js` is the browser code for the module.
+It is created from the `src` directory by running `npx webpack`.
+  - `docs/precompiled-figures` is a dirty workaround for the figures (see _limitations_).

 ## Limitations
 - Bibtex is not available for the browser (cf. [here](https://github.com/manuels/texlive.js/issues/7)).
 An almost perfect workaround is implemented for the parameter `--bibinlatex` (or setting the second/third function parameter to `true` in Node, see the above examples).
 - Rendering diagrams and figures requires _Ghostscript_ in the [original SciGen project](https://github.com/strib/scigen). _Ghostscript_ is not available for the browser.
-A workaround would probably involve rewriting the original EPS rules in some format which is supported by _TexLive.js_ (maybe SVG or TIKZ).
+  - A good workaround would probably involve rewriting the original EPS rules in some format which is supported by _TexLive.js_ (maybe SVG or TIKZ).
 As this module is aimed at the browser, the diagram and figure code production is not yet implemented in the JavaScript code.
+  - A current, bad workaround is implemented in `docs/index.html`, where some out of 50 pre-compiled figures are loaded from `docs/precompiled-figures`.
-For locally producing TEX and PDF files with figures and diagrams, use the [original SciGen project](https://github.com/strib/scigen) with [this unmerged fix](https://github.com/strib/scigen/pull/5) or run `git clone git@github.com:davidpomerenke/scigen.js && cd scigen/scigen-perl && perl make-latex.pl`.
+  -  For locally producing TEX and PDF files with figures and diagrams, use the [original SciGen project](https://github.com/strib/scigen) with [this unmerged fix](https://github.com/strib/scigen/pull/5) or run `git clone git@github.com:davidpomerenke/scigen.js && cd scigen/scigen-perl && perl make-latex.pl`.
 - Works in Firefox Desktop & Mobile and in Chrome Mobile, but not in Chrome/Chromium Desktop.
 Cf. [this issue with TexLive.js](https://github.com/manuels/texlive.js/issues/63).

 ## Motivation